Superior231/superior-auth/README.md

 ### How to use Google OAuth with Laravel Socialite?

-Anda dapat mengunjungi artikel ini untuk mengetahui bagaimana cara menggunakan Google OAuth di Laravel Socialite [Cara Membuat Login with Google Menggunakan Laravel Socialite di Laravel 11](https://blog.hikmal-falah.com/detail/cara-membuat-login-with-google-menggunakan-laravel-socialite-di-laravel-11)
+You can visit this article to learn how to use Google OAuth with Laravel Socialite [Cara Membuat Login with Google Menggunakan Laravel Socialite di Laravel 11](https://blog.hikmal-falah.com/detail/cara-membuat-login-with-google-menggunakan-laravel-socialite-di-laravel-11)

 ## Usage